-Access to birth control medications is available immediately at HMC.
+Access to a written birth control prescription is available immediately at HMC.
 There is no need to place yourself at risk for an unplanned pregnancy.

-Birth control pills are the most popular, because of effectiveness and convenience.
-Research and experience has reduced the number of side effects and complications of this group of medications by reducing the amount of estrogen in the pills.
+Birth control pills are the most popular, because of their effectiveness and convenience.
+Research and experience have reduced the number of side effects and complications of this group of medications by reducing the amount of estrogen in the pills.

 All medications have risks associated with their use that must be assumed by the person choosing to take and benefit from the medication.
 An increase in the coagulation of the blood, leading to stroke, leg blood clots and lung (pulmonary) embolus, are the most serious complications.
 A few people develop headaches, nausea, or an increase in blood pressure.
 Please read about these medications, so you are fully informed about the risks and benefits of using this class of medications.

-A pelvic exam is not a strict requirement to receive a prescription for birth control.
+A pelvic exam is not required to receive a prescription for birth control.
 However, this assumes a history of normal menstrual cycles to exclude the diagnosis of primary amenorrhea.

-The visit includes information about other methods of birth control, Plan B, sexually transmitted diseases, STD screening and HPV vaccine.
+The visit includes information about other methods of birth control, Plan B, sexually transmitted diseases, STD screening, and the HPV vaccine.